kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 I could not verify it online, but I think Visual Studio introduced launch settings as part of the first `ASP NET Core` release.
 Since launch profiles is a `Visual Studio` feature, I don't have much to add above the definition I've already given for the specification.
 One cool thing I like to mention is that running from `Visual Studio` `launchSettings` can reference `MSBuild` variables.
 That is a pretty handy way to provide something dynamic.

-For our console we see the following selection in Visual Studio:
+For our console, we see the following selection in Visual Studio:

 ![Microsoft Visual Studio - Console Launch Profile](/assets/images/posts/20220606/launch-settings/visualstudio_console_launchprofile.png){width=2640 height=796}

-For our API we see the following selection in Visual Studio:
+For our API, we see the following selection in Visual Studio:

 ![Microsoft Visual Studio - API Launch Profile](/assets/images/posts/20220606/launch-settings/visualstudio_api_launchprofile.png){width=2604 height=1080}

-As you see the WebAPI variant shows more than just our launch profiles.
+As you see, the WebAPI variant shows more than just our launch profiles.

 Another aspect of development configuration is the ability to run more projects simultaneously.
-In `Visual Studio`, we can achieve this by selecting multiple startup projects.
+We can achieve this in `Visual Studio` by selecting multiple startup projects.
 As far as I know, this function is user-specific, which would result in every developer repeating information.
 Luckily there is a handy plugin called [SwitchStartUpProject](https://marketplace.visualstudio.com/items?itemName=vs-publisher-141975.SwitchStartupProjectForVS2022).

 We can quickly provide multiple configurations.
 We can provide a `ProfileName` for each project that matches one in our launch settings.
 It is that simple.